 You will need the following information to search:

-If you are having trouble finding this information, or you’re unsure if your tenancy has been protected, get in touch with us and we will be able to help you.
+If you are having trouble finding your deposit protection information, or you’re unsure if your tenancy has been protected, get in touch with us and we will be able to help you.

 If you think that your deposit has not been put into a TDP, you should contact your landlord or agent as soon as possible to ask them why this is the case, and request that they protect it as soon as possible.
 We find that most landlords DO protect the deposits they receive because if they don’t, tenants can take them to court for one to three times the value of the deposit.

 If you are not provided with the correct deposit protection information or find that your deposit was not properly protected, you can pursue legal action to get compensation.
 In this case, please contact us for support in taking these steps, or come along to one of the Housing Zoom drop-ins on Tuesday or Thursday each week, listed on our events calendar.

 Our Advice Centre is a free, independent, and confidential service for all students here at Royal Holloway.
 Our friendly, experienced, and professional staff will provide a listening ear and offer general and specialist advice.
 We’re here to support you with a whole range of issues, big and small, and if we’re not the best people to help you with a particular issue, we’ll point you in the right direction.